-- 1) An increase in depreciation and amortization expense of \$33.3 million; - 2) An increase in deferred taxes of \$7.9 million primarily due to an increase in tax deductible timing differences for depreciation and amortization expenses and to recording basis differences for certain assets related to acquisitions; - An increase of \$2.4 million attributable to a decrease in the excess tax benefit associated with equity-based compensation, due to a reduction in stock option exercises resulting in reduced taxable income recognized by employees that is tax deductible to us; - 4) A decrease in net income of \$4.3 million; and - 5) A decrease in cash flows from operating assets and liabilities, net of effects from acquisitions, of \$7.6 million to cash provided by operating assets and liabilities of \$10.8 million for the year ended December 31, 2009, from cash provided by operating assets and liabilities of \$18.4 million for the year ended December 31, 2008.
-The significant components of the \$10.8 million in cash inflows from changes in operating assets and liabilities for the year ended December 31, 2009, include the following: - a) an increase from accounts payable of \$13.2 million due primarily to the timing of payments for operating activities;
+- 1) An increase in net income of \$25.3 million; - 2) An increase in depreciation and amortization expense of \$16.7 million; - 3) A decrease in deferred taxes of \$11.8 million due primarily to the recognition during the year ended December 31, 2009, of tax benefits associated with a change in our tax method for deducting depreciation expense for certain landfills; - 4) An increase in equity-based compensation expense of \$2.0 million: - 5) A decrease of \$7.9 million attributable to an increase in the excess tax benefit associated with equity-based compensation, due to an increase in stock option exercises resulting in increased taxable income recognized by employees that is tax deductible to us; and - 6) An increase in cash flows from operating assets and liabilities, net of effects from acquisitions, of \$2.5 million to cash provided by operating assets and liabilities of \$15.9 million for the year ended December 31, 2010, from cash provided by operating assets and liabilities of \$13.4 million for the year ended December 31, 2009.
+The significant components of the \$15.9 million in cash inflows from changes in operating assets and liabilities for the year ended December 31, 2010, include the following: - a) an increase in cash resulting from a \$3.3 million decrease in prepaid expenses and other current assets due primarily to decreases in prepaid income taxes and prepaid insurance expenses; - b) an increase in cash due to a \$19.1 million increase in accrued liabilities due primarily to increased accruals for auto and workers' compensation insurance claims, cash-based employee incentive compensation expense, payroll and payroll-related liabilities, partially offset by a decrease in accrued interest due to the redemption of the 2026 Notes in April 2010; less - c) a decrease in cash resulting from a \$0.9 million decrease in accounts payable due primarily to the timing of payments for capital expenditures and operating expenses; less - d) a decrease in cash due to a \$9.3 million increase in accounts receivable due to increased revenues.

-- b) an increase from accrued liabilities of \$6.5 million due primarily to increased accruals for cash-based employee incentive compensation expense, increased accruals for employee benefits, increased accruals for interest expense due to the timing of interest payments under new debt instruments issued in 2009, increased accruals for property taxes and increased accruals for auto and workers' compensation claims due to the timing of claims incurred; - c) an increase from other long-term liabilities of \$3.8 million due primarily to increased deferred compensation plan liabilities resulting from employee contributions and plan earnings; less - d) a decrease from accounts receivable of \$4.3 million due to increased revenues, partially offset by an improvement in accounts receivable turnover in 2009; less - e) a decrease from prepaid expenses and other current assets of \$8.0 million due primarily to an increase in prepaid income taxes and prepaid insurance premiums.

-As of December 31, 2010, we had a working capital deficit of \$38.0 million, including cash and equivalents of \$9.9 million.
-Our working capital deficit decreased \$7.1 million from \$45.1 million at December 31, 2009.
+As of December 31, 2011, we had a working capital deficit of \$34.8 million, including cash and equivalents of \$12.6 million.
+Our working capital deficit decreased \$3.2 million from \$38.0 million at December 31, 2010.
 To date, we have experienced no loss or lack of access to our cash or cash equivalents; however, we can provide no assurances that access to our cash and cash equivalents will not be impacted by adverse conditions in the financial markets.
 Our strategy in managing our working capital is generally to apply the cash generated from our operations that remains after satisfying our working capital and capital expenditure requirements, along with stock repurchase and dividend programs, to reduce our indebtedness under our credit facility and to minimize our cash balances.